By Solicitor Ruby Hamilton

 This recommendation appears to suggest the EPA should defer to other agencies in relation to the greenhouse gas emissions and social surroundings environmental factors.
 The greenhouse gas emissions environmental factor covers the EPA’s assessment of climate impacts, and the social surroundings factor includes the EPA’s assessment of impacts on cultural heritage and values.

-Limiting the EPA’s remit to assess and make recommendations on these important environmental factors will hamper informed decision-making by the Minister, and proper regulation of greenhouse gas pollution.
+Limiting the EPA’s remit to assess and make recommendations on these important environmental factors will hamper informed decision-making by the minister, and proper regulation of greenhouse gas pollution.
 The EPA, with appropriate resourcing and technical expertise, should retain its full functions in respect of social surroundings and greenhouse gas emissions.

 Recommendation 38